New FAQ's Added in the Past 30 Days (updated 12/5/2023)

 What are the potential side effects of nirsevimab?

-CDC recently published an Immunization Information Statement (VIS-like document) for families.
+CDC published an Immunization Information Statement (VIS-like document) for families.
 It states that “After getting an RSV preventive antibody, your child might have temporary pain, redness, swelling where the injection was given, or a rash.”
 In addition, the nirsevimab package insert has additional information on adverse reactions.
 “Most common adverse reactions were rash (0.9%) and injection site reactions (0.3%).”

 Are there any contraindications to receiving nirsevimab?
 Can an infant or young child receive nirsevimab when they are sick?